kaijchang/LearnTheSpire/README.md

 ```bash
 pip3 install -r requirements.txt
 ```

-I don't know the path for the where the past runs are stored for systems besides MacOS, so it can only locate runs on MacOS at the moment.
+Should be able to locate runs on Windows and macOS.

 ## Main Idea